unstoppabledomains/dev-docs/d-websites/connect-ipfs.md

 ---
-title: Connect IPFS Site to Your Domain
+title: Connect Your IPFS Site to Your Domain
 description: This guide outlines the process for connecting your IPFS website to your Unstoppable Domain.
 ---

-# Connect IPFS Site to Your Domain
+# Connect Your IPFS Site to Your Domain

 This guide outlines the process for connecting your IPFS website to your Unstoppable Domain.